What are CAIs?

 Crash course – stable isotope geochemistry

-We observe isotope fractionation on Earth; it generally relies upon one simple principle: lighter atoms are easier to move than heavier atoms.
+We observe isotope fractionation on Earth; it generally relies upon one simple principle: lighter atoms are easier to ‘move’ than heavier atoms.
 The classic example: rain.
 Water is H2O.
 Two hydrogen atoms and one oxygen atom.
 But not all oxygen is the same.

-What does that mean?
+oxygenWhat does that mean?

-The top left number is the number of protons plus the number of neutrons in each atom.
-All oxygen atoms have 8 protons.
-That’s what determines how many electrons they have, which is what makes them act like oxygen, chemically.
-In addition to those 8 protons, oxygen-16 has 8 neutrons in its nucleus, oxygen-17 has 9 neutrons, and oxygen-18 has 10 neutrons (it’s just addition).
+So, in addition to those 8 protons, oxygen-16 has 8 neutrons in its nucleus, oxygen-17 has 9 neutrons, and oxygen-18 has 10 neutrons (it’s just addition).
 Neutrons add mass to atoms, but they aren’t charged particles, so they don’t change the structure of atoms’ electron shells.
 In other words, they add mass, but don’t change how atoms interact with other atoms in a large way.
+You can have “light” oxygen and “heavy” oxygen, but it’s still oxygen.

 Let’s pay closer attention to three numbers in the above image: 15.9949, 16.9991, and 17.9991.
 Without getting too bogged down in the details.
 If you had 15.9949 pounds of 16O, the same number of atoms of 17O would weigh 16.9991 pounds — those 17O atoms would have an extra pound of neutrons in them.
 The same number of 18O atoms would weigh ~another extra pound.